kylejablonski/Demos/README.md

-# ListViewDemo
+# RecylcerViewDemo

-Purpose for this demo is to show the (old) ViewHolder pattern for ListView.
-This can still be used in production but the newer RecyclerView is recommended.
-For simple lists, RecyclerView may be overkill, so if you have something thats not too complex ListView is a good option.
+Purpose for this demo is to show the usage of a RecyclerView.

+RecyclerView works a bit differently then a ListView in that it enforces the ViewHolder pattern and requires a layout manager to facilitate the display of the data.